-OnePlus 11 5G will launch on 7 February!
+OnePlus 11 5G will launch on 7 February, Alert Slider to make a comeback and Hasselblad remains

-(Pocket-lint) - OnePlus has taken the unusual step of announcing its next product's launch date almost two months before the phone is actually shown off officially for the first time.
+OnePlus has taken the unusual step of announcing its next product's launch date almost two months before the phone is actually shown off officially for the first time.

 In a press release - with some very Christmassy videos which you may or may not find cringeworthy - the company has not only given us the launch date, but given us a hint at the design, and teased a couple of features we can expect from the OnePlus 11 5G.